 In my next post, I’ll go into more detail about how running records data can help inform your instruction; but for now, here are a few tips to help get you started:

-Affirm the Positive –
+Use MSV Analysis to Affirm the Positive –

 If the running record reveals your student has a strong grasp of one particular cueing system, affirm that strength, and use it as a point of encouragement.
 Also use it as a springboard to remind them of the need to push forward and strengthen their grasp of the other cues.

-Address the Need –
+Use MSV Analysis to Address the Need –

 If a student shows low use of a particular cueing system, determine how you can provide additional scaffolding and instruction.
 Is one-on-one instruction needed, or could a short-term strategy group help sharpen their focus and give them the tools they need?

-Assemble the Strategy –
+Use MSV Analysis to Assemble the Strategy –

 As you evaluate the running records of each of your students and begin to consider the patterns that emerge, you’ll see opportunities to address areas of struggle through temporary, short-term strategy groups.
 Use these groups to bring together readers of various levels who share a common struggle with a specific reading strategy or concept.